-Humanity Crew started operations in Lesvos, Greece in 2015.
-Dividing the majority of its time between administering Psychological First Aid (PFA) on shorelines, ports, and onboard rescue boats, and providing more comprehensive mental health interventions at refugee camps and hospitals.
+We started operations in Lesvos, Greece in 2015.
+Dividing the majority of our time between administering Psychological First Aid (PFA) on shorelines, ports, and onboard rescue boats, and providing more comprehensive mental health interventions at refugee camps and hospitals.

-In addition to direct mental health initiatives in Lesvos, Humanity Crew also launched tailored activities geared towards empowering refugees and equipping them with the tools and skills needed to surpass the trauma endured.
+In addition to direct mental health initiatives in Lesvos, we also launched tailored activities geared towards empowering refugees and equipping them with the tools and skills needed to surpass the trauma they endured.

 Our activities and projects are described in greater detail below:

-- Daily Activities: Recognizing that trauma is multi-faceted and that it affects the individual, family, and community at different levels and in distinct ways, Humanity Crew focused activities that targeted interventions at each stage: children activities, family activities, group sessions, and community activities.
+- Daily Activities: Recognizing that trauma is multi-faceted and that it affects the individual, family, and community at different levels and in distinct ways, we focused on activities that targeted interventions at each stage: children activities, family activities, group sessions, and community activities.

-- Mytilene Hospital: Following the timely identification of vulnerable cases, Humanity Crew assisted doctors and hospital staff by providing psychosocial support to refugees going through medical procedures, and by acting as cultural mediators and translators.
+- Mytilene Hospital: Following the timely identification of vulnerable cases, we assisted doctors and hospital staff by providing psychosocial support to refugees going through medical procedures, and by acting as cultural mediators and translators.

-- Shorelines and Ports: Humanity Crew assembled on the shorelines and ports of Lesvos providing Psychological First Aid (PFA) to all refugees who landed, reassuring them of their safety, and addressing any concerns, in order to bring to them a sense of stability and security.
+- Shorelines and Ports: We assembled on the shorelines and ports of Lesvos providing Psychological First Aid (PFA) to all refugees who landed, reassuring them of their safety, and addressing any concerns, in order to bring to them a sense of stability and security.

 - Moria Camp and Kara Tepe Camp: Moria Camp and Kara Tepe Camp are two of the largest refugee camps in Lesvos.
-Humanity Crew offered services of Psychological First Aid (PFA) and emergency intervention upon request, being called almost daily to provide aid.
+We offered services of Psychological First Aid (PFA) and emergency intervention upon request, being called almost daily to provide aid.